Jamie Muscato: 2024–present: Olivier Award nomination, The Great Comet, and The Great Gatsby

 Muscato announced his own solo concert on 17 November 2023, to play in July 2024 at Cadogan Hall.
 A matinee show was added after the evening show sold out in minutes.

 On 17 October 2024, Donmar Warehouse announced on Instagram that Muscato would be starring in the London premiere and Off-West End production of Natasha, Pierre & The Great Comet of 1812 as Anatole Kuragin from December 2024 to February 2025.
 He was nominated for a Laurence Olivier Award for his performance.

 On 6 February 2025, it was announced Muscato would star in the titular role for the London and West End premiere of The Great Gatsby opposite Frances Mayli McCann as Daisy and Corbin Bleu as Nick, which began performances on 11 April 2025.
+For his performance as Jay Gatsby, Muscato has been nominated for the 2026 WhatsOnStage Award for best performance in a musical.

+On 15 July 2025, it was announced that Muscato would star as Dexter Mayhew in the world premiere of One Day (musical) at the Royal Lyceum Theatre in Edinburgh opposite Sharon Rose as Emma Morley.
+The production began performances in February 2026 and its run was later extended until 19 April 2026 due to demand.

+On 30th July 2025, Muscato announced his second solo concert taking place at Theatre Royal Drury Lane on 22nd March 2026.
+The evening show sold out and a matinee performance was later announced to take place on the same day.

+On 10 April 2026, it was announced that Muscato would be starring in the West End production of Cabaret as the Emcee opposite Joy Woods as Sally Bowles from May to September 2026.

+In October 2026, he's set to star in a West End concert staging of the sequel to The Phantom of the Opera by Andrew Lloyd Webber, Love Never Dies as The Phantom of the Opera at the London Palladium.